 Thank you to everyone who came along to the Welcome BBQ yesterday afternoon.
 It was lovely to be able to hold this event again this year and so very nice to see parents and staff relaxing and enjoying one another’s company and children enjoying the play spaces in the mild evening weather.
 Special thanks to Jackie Brady and the team of Year 6 parents and the front office staff for all their hard work and to the Community Council for hosting the Welcome BBQ.

 Medication at School

-Should your child require medication to be administered during the day, a written note with instructions for dispensing must accompany the medication and these must be taken to the front office.
+Should your child require medication to be administered during the day, a Request to Dispense Medication at School 2021 form must be completed (available on the website).
+The medication must be provided in its original packaging, including any prescription labels (if applicable).
+The medication and form must be taken to the front office.
 The central storage area for medications is in the sick bay where there is a fridge and a medicine dispensing register that must be filled out by the appropriate staff member whenever medication is administered.
 The only medication that may be kept with the child is an asthma inhaler.

 Allergies and Anaphylaxis

 As there are children enrolled at Rosary who have allergies to a variety of substances, we ask that children do not share food or buy food for one another at school.
 We appreciate your support in especially avoiding sending any foods that contain nuts.
 A few children may experience very serious and even life-threatening symptoms if exposed to certain foods.